-The Osbornes, who live in Fraser, Michigan, went to all their doctors appointments, had two ultrasounds and announced the pregnancy to their families over the Thanksgiving holiday.
-This was about two years ago.
+The Osbornes, who live in the Detroit area, went to all their doctors appointments, had two ultrasounds and announced the pregnancy to their families over the Thanksgiving holiday.
+This was several years ago.

-Brittany Osborne, now 32, took her prenatal vitamins, stayed healthy and did everything she was told to do.
+Brittany Osborne took her prenatal vitamins, stayed healthy and did everything she was told to do.

 “My appointments were always perfect,” she said.
 “I had the same nausea as everyone else, and I was exhausted, just as expected.”

 Osborne had a doctors appointment one week before her 20-week anatomy scan, which is when the doctors like to take a look at how the baby is measuring and how all of his or her structures are forming.

 At Osborne’s regular appointment, her baby’s heartbeat was perfect, and she was told nothing was wrong.

 At the anatomy scan that followed, she and her husband learned the sex of their baby -- a boy -- and the ultrasound technician started to take the usual measurements.

 “Then the tech claimed that the baby was not cooperating,” Osborne said.
 “Our little Jacob was punching and kicking away, so I thought nothing of it.
 She had me go to the bathroom, walk around, lay on my belly, etc. She tried to get pictures of his heart, but then she started acting funny and left the room.”